Welcome to today's edition of the Rush 24-7 podcast.

 And there are two answers.

-One is analysts On the street, and the other is the media.
+One is analysts on the street, and the other is the media.

 And I know many of you get irritated with me for talking about Apple and my iPhones and all that stuff that I love, but there is a, I think, an object lesson here.

-It doesn't have anything to do with Apple except as they have become an enemy.
+It doesn't have anything to do with Apple except as they have become an enemy, much like anybody else who is successful has become the enemy.

-And maybe as the program unfolds, I'll get into it.
+And maybe, as the program unfolds, I'll get into it.

-Also have to correct myself.
+Also, I have to correct myself.

 It used to be independent of his wife's.